Proless/random_uni_stuff/Toy_PL_Token_Parser/README.md

-# An attempt to create a recursive descent token parser for a context free grammar.
+# An attempt to manually create a recursive descent token parser for a context free grammar.

 The input to the parser is a List < String > containing a sequence of tokens.
 The output should a valid parse tree with all the tokens found by the a parser. or a Parse tree with one Node and "invalid" as its lable.